 This area was extensively redeveloped in the interwar years.
 In particular, it benefited from considerable investment from the London County Council – and we see the results just across the road on what became known as the Dickens Estate.

 This area suffered from severe bombing during the Second World War.
-With housing being so close to natural targets such as the riverside warehousing is probably not surprise that thee was significant loss of life and damage.
-For example, on March 2, 1945 a flying bomb demolished the priests house (killing three priests), a number of flats and shops were destroyed and a further 30 shops and flats, 60 houses and the fire station were badly damaged.
+With housing being so close to natural targets such as the riverside warehousing is probably not surprising that there was a significant loss of life and damage.
+For example, on March 2, 1945, a flying bomb demolished the priests’ house (killing three priests), a number of flats and shops were destroyed and a further 30 shops and flats, 60 houses and the fire station were badly damaged.
 Most Holy Trinity Church had been destroyed in a previous attack.
-As a result this area became the focus for significant rebuilding and development after the war finished.
+As a result, this area became the focus for significant rebuilding and development after the war finished.

 I lived on the Estate opposite the Community Hall, which was hired out for weddings and parties.
 The wedding celebrations at times became a bit wild and noisy.
 At other times the hall was used by a classical music group led by Lady Maud, who was bent on sharing the experience of exquisite musical enjoyment with all and sundry.
 But alas, the piano – so well tuned and cared for – on one occasion did not achieve anything but a string of cacophonies and, on inspection, it was discovered there was a breadknife lodged in the bowels of the piano!
 This had accidentally slipped in when the wedding cake from the previous night’s festivities was being cut.
 Consternation!
 I was never allowed to forget breadknife in the piano story!
 (Becker undated)